mcwhittemore/node-hooks/readme.md

 * --hook <GIT HOOK NAME>: remove module from specified git hook.
 * --all-hooks: remove the module from all git hooks
-* --hard: Also removes the module from the project's dependencies parameter.
+* --hard: Also removes the module from the project's devDependencies parameter.

 ### hooks run